ONLINE MERIT BADGE CLASSES

 -A draw also occurs when neither player has sufficient material to checkmate. "

-source: slideshare.net/rockmarttroop23/chess-merit-badge slide 28
+source: slideshare.net/rockmarttroop23/chess-merit-badge slide 28 - Do the following:

 a.
 Explain four of the following elements of chess strategy: exploiting weaknesses, force, king safety, pawn structure, space, tempo, time.